Andy-J-marshall/stanningley-bowls/README.md

 ## Run the script
 `npm run update-stats`

-JSON file will be created: `src/data/bowlsStats.json`
+JSON file will be created: `src/data/bowlsStats{year}.json`.
+Ensure you update the year variable in the python script if required.

 You might want to format the JSON document to make it easier to read